microsoft/T-MAC/README.md

 The command will download clang+llvm and build tvm from source.
 So it might take a bit of time.

+> **Note**: We have noticed many users attempting to evaluate T-MAC on old-gen x86 platforms.
+However, x86 CPUs vary dramatically, and due to unawareness of AI workloads, most of these platforms have extremely low memory bandwidth (even lower than Raspberry Pi 5).
+Our current tests do not encompass all x86 platforms, particularly older generations.
+As a result, we cannot guarantee significant speedup (especially for 4-bit token generation) on all x86 platforms.
+We recommend Surface Book 3 or ARM devices to evaluate T-MAC.

 </details>
 <details>
 <summary><h3>Windows (x86_64)</h3></summary>